All about Carers Payment for aged care

 How to manage Carer Payment – Carer Payment – Services Australia

-Can I work and still receive the Carers Payment?
+Can I work and still receive the Carer Payment?

-You can work or study for up to 25 hours a week (including travel time) and still be eligible for the Carers Payment.
+You can work or study for up to 25 hours a week (including travel time) and still be eligible for this payment.

-As the Carers Payment is means tested, you can earn a certain amount per fortnight before your payment is reduced to a part-rate payment.
+It is means tested, so you can earn a certain amount per fortnight before your payment is reduced to a part-rate payment.

-You are required to regularly report income from all sources including work, investments, superannuation, scholarships, pension payments and certain assets.
+You must regularly report income from all sources including work, investments, superannuation, scholarships, pension payments and certain assets.

 What if the person I care for goes to hospital?